CrescentKohana/rulebook/README.md

 - Get latest Docker.

+- Create `docker-compose.yml` to the root of the repository by copying the [docker-compose.example.yml(docker-compose.example.yml).

-- Change backend's environmentals or volume location in the [docker-compose.yml](docker-compose.yml) if needed.
+- Change backend's and frontend's (at least RULEBOOK_DOMAIN) environmentals or volume location in the [docker-compose.yml](docker-compose.yml) if needed.

 - Run `docker-compose up --build` in the root dir of the repository.